hungcq/knowledge-repo/IT/designing-data-intensive-applications/6-partitioning.md

   - Write to 1, read from all
 - Global index (index by term):
   - Cover data in all partitions
-  - Distribute across nodes by terms (using range or hashes): e.g., 1->10, a->e in partition 1
+  - Distribute across nodes by terms (using range or hashes): eg 1->10, a->e in partition 1
   - Write to several, read from 1
   - Problem: async index update, stale read